 This of course results in the obvious choice of medium speed maritime diesel engines as the means of power generation.
-Rolls Royce supply end to end systems, from the fuel bunker to the tip of the propeller and their Bergen range of engines are ultra reliable with extremely low cost of operation.
-The worldwide supply and support network will also reduce through life costs as the main equipments like propulsion and electrical distributions are widely used.
+Rolls Royce supply end to end systems, from the fuel bunker to the tip of the propeller and their Bergen range of engines are ultra-reliable with extremely low cost of operation.
+The worldwide supply and support network will also reduce through-life costs as the main equipment like propulsion and electrical distributions are widely used.

 Speed, whilst providing many advantages, is very expensive in any design so SIMSS takes a view that for its roles, speed can be traded for endurance, space and low cost.
 The base design starts at around 12-15 knots and this would be sufficient if the compromise is accepted.
 Greater speed could be achieved but it would result in greater cost, increased fuel consumption and reduced space.

 Conventional offshore vessels need a high level of visibility from the bridge to assist with deck operations and manoeuvring in close proximity to offshore installations.
 This results in a high set design with plenty of glass but the huge glass area could be a problem in tactical situations so the SIMSS bridge design would be similar configuration but perhaps use a smaller glass surface area and that glass would be toughened or have ballistic protection.